import all python add-ons etc that will be needed later on

 Although the damped, forced oscillator is described in terms of a mechanical oscillator, such as a pendulum or a spring, it also forms a classical model of how an atom or molecule interacts non-resonantly with a light wave.
 The electric field of the radiation produces a sinusoidal force on each electron.
 The displacement of the electron \(\delta x\) produces a dipole moment \(e\delta x\) if \(e\) is the electronic charge.
 The polarization or dipole moment/unit volume is obtained from this model by summing over all the electrons in a given volume.
 The refractive index and conductivity can be derived from the polarization.
 However, the classical model of absorbing a photon leads to very unusual behaviour because energy would be absorbed over a wide range of frequencies and in increasing amounts as resonance is approached, which is clearly not what is observed experimentally.
 Only a quantum model properly describes absorption.

-Q-switching is used to produce intense nanosecond duration laser pulses, which are used to measure rates of chemical reactions; they are also used in cutting and welding materials and in laser ranging or ‘lidar’.
+Q-switching is used to produce intense nanosecond duration laser pulses, which have diverse uses such as to measure rates of chemical reactions, cutting and welding materials and in laser ranging or ‘lidar’.
 Siegman (1986) describes Q-switching in detail but the basic idea is as follows.
 The gain material is excited by flash lamps or laser diodes but the laser cavity is initially held in a condition of low gain, so it cannot lase even though the gain medium, such as Nd\(^{3+}\) ions in YAG, is being excited.
 The gain is forced to be low by an electro-optic polarizer inserted inside the laser cavity.
 This is aligned so that those photons that reach the cavity mirrors are not fed back into the gain medium with the correct polarization and are therefore not amplified.
-As the gain material is excited, a large population inversion soon results and consequently it contains a large amount of stored energy.
+As the gain material is continuously being excited, a large population inversion soon results and consequently it contains a large amount of stored energy.
 A laser pulse is now made by suddenly increasing the \(Q\) of the laser cavity by increasing the gain.
 This can be done by switching the state of the electro-optic polarizer so that light can now travel back and forth between the mirrors.
 The effect that this has is to cause a very rapid rise in the gain of the cavity because, by stimulated emission, the stored energy is converted into photons, and a laser pulse of a few nanoseconds duration is produced.
 The photons deplete the gain far more rapidly than it can be replenished by excitation from the flash lamps, and the gain drops, terminating the laser pulse.

 The \(Q\) of an optical cavity is given by \(Q = \omega E/(-dE/dt)\), where \(\omega\) is the laser frequency, \(E\) the energy, and \(dE/dt\) the power or rate of change of energy.
 The Nd YAG laser operates at \(1064\) nm and can typically produce a \(1\) J, 10 ns duration \(Q\)-switched laser pulse.
 If the cavity gain is switched in \(10\) ns, then the \(Q\) of the cavity is, for a short period, extremely high at \(\approx\) \(3\) million.